Things to Do at Kitchener Market

 What to See & Do

-Artisan Food Vendors
+The Artisan & Craft Vendors

 Practical Information